 —A RAW slot allocated for the EL STA starts, where the RAW slot is scheduled in a RAW scheduled for the EL STA by the S1G STA

 —A T(S)BTT at which the EL STA has to be awake is due, where the T(S)BTT is the time the S1G STA sends an S1G Beacon frame that is intended to be received by the EL STA

+NOTE-- An EL STA can send a frame that is not a trigger frame to the S1G STA anytime and the reception of this frame from the S1G STA does not qualify as a start-triggering event.
-An S1G STA receiving an Activity Specification element from an EL STA shall not schedule a transmission of a PPDU carrying an individually addressed MPDU intended for the EL STA, or cause the EL STA to transmit an individually addressed PPDU, before a Recovery Time interval has expired since the EL STA’s last transition to Doze state, as known at the S1G STA.
-An EL STA may indicate the Recovery time interval by including the Recovery time interval in the Duration field of an NDP (PS-Poll-)Ack frame with Idle Indication set to 1.

-The S1G STA estimates the time the EL STA transition to Doze state based on the latest of the following events:
+The S1G STA shall not schedule a transmission of a PPDU carrying an individually addressed MPDU intended for the EL STA, or cause the EL STA to transmit an individually addressed PPDU until the ELRecoveryTimer has reached 0.

+The S1G STA shall set the ELRecoveryTimer to the value of the Recovery Time Interval field of the most recently received Activity Specification element from the EL STA and the ELMaxAwakeTimer to 0 when an end-triggering event occurs (see Figure xyz for an example).
+An EL STA may indicate the Recovery Time Interval by including the Recovery Time Interval in the Duration field of an NDP (PS-Poll-)Ack frame with Idle Indication set to 1.
+An end-triggering event occurs when the ELRecoveryTimer is 0 and one of the following events that identify a transition of the EL STA to Doze state occurs:

 —An acknowledgment is received from the EL STA as a response to the transmission of a BU, where the BU is sent by the S1G STA in response to an (NDP) PS-Poll or trigger frame generated by the EL STA

-—An acknowledgment is received from the EL STA as a response to of a frame with EOSP field equal to 1, where the frame is sent by the S1G STA
+—An acknowledgment is received from the EL STA as a response to a frame with EOSP field equal to 1, where the frame is sent by the S1G STA

 —An NDP (PS-Poll-)Ack frame is received from the EL STA as a response to a frame generated by the S1G STA, where the NDP (PS-Poll-)Ack frame has an Idle Indication field equal to 1 and a non-zero value of the Duration field

+In this case the ELRecoveryTimer is set to the value of the Duration field of the NDP (PS-Poll-)Ack frame when the Idle Indication field is 1

 —The adjusted nominal minimum wake duration for a TWT has ended, where the TWT corresponds to any TWT agreement that the EL STA has setup with the S1G STA